Quantum evolution of black hole initial data sets: Foundations: Concluding Remarks

-We are now in a position to study the equation of motion generated by the effective Hamiltonian.
-In the forthcoming works we will present the dressed metric that incorporates the quantum corrections and verify its compatibility with the existing results based on polymerlike quantization that is used in LQC or the proposed Planck star metric.
-In particular, it was shown in the cosmological context that scenarios different from a symmetric or asymmetric bounce are possible \footnote{Namely, the emergent bouncing Universe \cite{Alesci:2016xqa}.} and it would be interesting to explore the consequences of this type of singularity resolution on the black hole-white hole scenario.
+We are now in a position to study the equations of motion generated by the effective Hamiltonian, derive the dressed metric that incorporates the quantum corrections and verify its compatibility with the existing results based on polymerlike quantization that is used in LQC or the proposed Planck star metric.
+In particular, it was shown in the cosmological context that scenarios different from a symmetric or asymmetric bounce are possible \footnote{Namely, the emergent bouncing Universe \cite{Alesci:2016xqa}.} and it is interesting to explore the consequences of this type of singularity resolution on the black hole-white hole scenario.
+The first results of this investigation have been presented in \cite{Alesci:2019pbs}, where the effective dynamics generated by the quantum corrected Hamiltonian derived here has been solved for the black interior geometry, by exploiting the simplification of adopting an homogeneous foliation inside.
+The analysis in \cite{Alesci:2019pbs} shows how the white hole horizon picture is indeed replaced by an expanding Bianchi I Universe inside, once the corrections deriving from the full theory framework are actually taken into account.
 Our final aim in the foreseeable future is to solve the quantum gravitational collapse problem in the presence of matter through the simplifications introduced by the QRLG approach, which facilitates the inclusion of extra fields \cite{Bilski:2015dra, Bilski:2016pib}.

 Another important application of our construction that is related to the issues of singularity resolution and the black hole information loss paradox is to illuminate the quantum nature of black hole entropy.
 This problem has quite a long history in the LQG literature.
 The first ideas on how to microscopically describe the degrees of freedom accounting for the Bekenstein-Hawking entropy formula date back to the works \cite{Smolin:1995vq, Rovelli:1996dv, Krasnov:1996wc}.
 This approach was then refined within the framework of ``isolated horizons'' in \cite{Ashtekar:1997yu, Ashtekar:1999wa, Ashtekar:2000eq} and generalized to the full gauge-invariant case in \cite{Engle:2009vc, Engle:2010kt, Perez:2010pq, Engle:2011vf, Frodden:2012en}.
 Despite the remarkable success of these results in recovering the entropy-area law from a quantum description of the horizon gravitational degrees of freedom, there are two open issues that still affect the LQG derivation of black hole entropy.
 The first concerns the role of the Barbero-Immirzi parameter in recovering the exact numerical coefficient 1/4 in the Bekenstein-Hawking entropy formula (see \cite{Jacobson:2007uj, Ghosh:2011fc, Frodden:2012dq, Ghosh:2013iwa, Pranzetti:2013lma, Bodendorfer:2013hla, Ghosh:2014rra, Pranzetti:2014tla, Achour:2014eqa, BenAchour:2016mnn} for an extensive debate on this topic).
 The second somehow unsatisfactory feature of the LQG black hole entropy calculation that is oftentimes simply glossed over is the {\it assumption} of the validity of the ``weak holographic principle'' \cite{Smolin:2000ag} leading to a horizon density matrix in which {\it both} the interior and the exterior of the black hole quantum geometry degrees of freedom are traced over.